addiraw/Texas-Instrunment-IICDC/README.md

     Initially to send data to thingspeak simply change the API Address with your own API address

     Name changed from A9G-code to Texas-Instrunment-IICDC date : 09-Jan-22
-    purpuse for google search index upgradation an counter other repository
+    purpose for google search index upgradation an counter other repository